piyoki/QR_detector_api/README.md

 This QR_detector_api demonstrates how to read/write identification data(JSON form) in a local database with a real-time detector.
 It can be used as a **real-ime employee check-in system**.
 Moreover, other IoT modules can be easily integrated with this api module.

-The identification data JSON string will be encoded in a form of QR_Code.
+The identification data JSON string will be encoded in a form of QR_Code and store in the local database.

 * Each identification data object has two attributes: the **_id** and the **name** associated with that _id